 - 15.11 Equitable relief.
 Nothing in this Agreement will limit either party's ability to seek equitable relief.

 - 15.12 Governing law.
 ALL CLAIMS ARISING OUT OF OR RELATING TO THIS AGREEMENT OR THE SERVICES WILL BE GOVERNED BY CALIFORNIA LAW, EXCLUDING THAT STATE'S CONFLICT OF LAWS RULES, AND WILL BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF SANTA CLARA COUNTY, CALIFORNIA, USA; THE PARTIES CONSENT TO PERSONAL JURISDICTION IN THOSE COURTS.

 - 15.13 Amendments.
-Except as stated in Section 1.5(b) (Modifications: to the agreement), (c) (Modifications: to the URL Terms (except the Data Processing Amendment)), or (d) (Modifications: To the Data Processing Amendment), any amendment to this Agreement after the Effective Date must be in writing, signed by both parties and expressly state that it is amending this Agreement.
+Except as stated in Section 1.4(b) (Modifications: To the Agreement), (c) (Modifications: To the URL Terms) or (d) (Modifications: To the Data Processing Amendment), any amendment to this Agreement after the Effective Date must be in writing, signed by both parties, and expressly state that it is amending this Agreement.
 For clarity, Google’s provision of an updated URL in place of any URL stated in this Agreement will not constitute an amendment to or modification of the terms of the Agreement.

 - 15.17 Headers.
 Headings and captions used in the Agreement are for reference purposes only and will not have any effect on the interpretation of the Agreement.

 - 15.18 Conflicting languages.
 If this Agreement is translated into any language other than English, and there is a discrepancy between the English text and the translated text, the English text will govern unless expressly stated otherwise in the translation.